piotrgajow/Screeps/README.md

 The existing roles are:

+### Worker

+Starter role.
+Will harvest energy from souce and fill spawn, build, fill extensions and upgrade controller.

 ### Builder

 Used to build and maintain constructions.
 Will pick up energy from storage, build new constructions and then repair existing ones.